-Vegan cheese has been a polarizing product for as long as it’s been widely available.
+Vegan cheese has been a polarizing product for as long as it’s been in stores.

 For vegetarians with a soft spot for dairy, it represents the final frontier to veganism.
 For cheese lovers dealing with high cholesterol or lactose intolerance, it represents a potential lifestyle change.
 And then for some others, the very concept may seem too foreign and off-putting to even consider.